tdwg/bdq/tg2/_review/docs/bdqffdq/index.md

 This section describes normative expectations for the use of object and datatype properties to related instances of bdqffdq: classes in their intended ways given the open world limited use of domains, ranges, and other axioms in the bdqffdq Framework ontology.
 This guidance builds on the normative definitions of bdqffdq: object properties and and datatype properties to describe how bdqffdq terms can be composed in a useful and consistent way.

 This guidance describes the use of the Framework Ontology, that is the bdqffdq: vocabulary terms, in an RDF context.
-This guidance MAY be used to develop models of the bdqffdq data quality Framework in more constrained forms including UML object models, information models, classes in a programing language, or database schemas.
+This guidance MAY be used to develop models of the bdqffdq data quality Framework in more constrained forms including UML object models, information models, classes in a programming language, or database schemas.

 Section [2.2.6](#216-identifying-the-test-that-produced-an-assertion) highlights the importance of using the object properties with the correct cardinality to preserve the relationship between an Assertion produced by a Test and the particular Test that produced it.